Yemen’s president steps aside amid efforts to end war

 “I irreversibly delegate to the Presidential Leadership Council my full powers,” Hadi declared on Yemen’s state-run TV.
 He also sacked Vice President Ali Mohsen al-Ahmar, a powerful military figure, and delegated al-Ahmar’s powers to the presidential council.

-The presidential council is chaired by Rashad al-Alimi, an advisor to Hadi and former interior minister with the government of late strongman President Ali Abdullah Saleh.
-Al-Alimi enjoys close ties with Saudi Arabia and the powerful Islah party — the Yemeni branch of the transnational Islamist movement the Muslim Brotherhood.
+The council is chaired by Rashad al-Alimi, an advisor to Hadi and former interior minister with the government of late strongman President Ali Abdullah Saleh.
+Al-Alimi enjoys close ties with Saudi Arabia and the powerful Islah party — Yemen’s branch of the transnational Islamist movement the Muslim Brotherhood.

+Houthi spokesman Abdul-Salam said the move was an effort to regroup the anti-Houthi bloc ahead of more military escalation and urged Yemenis to keep up with their “battle for national liberation.”

-Yemen’s civil war started in 2014, when the Houthis, a religious movement turned rebel militia, seized the capital of Sanaa, forcing Hadi and his government into exile in Saudi Arabia.
+Yemen’s civil war started in 2014, when the Houthis seized the capital of Sanaa, forcing Hadi and his government into exile in Saudi Arabia.
 Months later, the Saudi-led coalition entered the war to try to restore Hadi’s government to power — but the war over the years turned into a stalemated proxy conflict with neither side winning.

 Hadi’s exile distanced him from events on the ground, with his Saudi backers preventing him from returning to Yemen and the southern port city of Aden — the new seat of the exiled government — allegedly over safety issues.
 His administration was accused of gross mismanagement and government employees largely went without salaries.